 Pictured above are Gregory Thomas and Willette Henderson, standing in front of the six-unit affordable housing rental property they purchased in the Auburn Gresham community in Chicago, using Community Investment Corporation for acquisition financing.
 This couple, who both have full-time employment outside their real estate venture, will oversee all aspects of the building’s maintenance and management.

-SC: As we’ve seen drastic changes in the housing market over the past few years, what advice would you give to helping NOAH owners prepare for the fluctuations of a tight versus weak market?
+HAI Group: As we’ve seen drastic changes in the housing market over the past few years, what advice would you give to helping NOAH owners prepare for the fluctuations of a tight versus weak market?